A bunch of freshly harvested garlic bulbs with green stalks attached, spread out on a woven basket.

 In the Garden:

 Garlic is planted in fall and harvested in early summer.
-It thrives in rich, well-drained soil and benefits from a long cold period — making it ideal for seasonal rhythms.
+It thrives in rich, well-drained soil and benefits from a long cold period.